These are extras that hardly ever interact with the main characters, even though logically they ought to do just that.

 - Friends, most of the time.
 This was lampshaded occasionally.

-- M*A*S*H. Its strongly implied in the first season there are more doctors in the camp than just the main cast.
-Every time a shows plot revolves around nurse interaction (specifically in the episode 'The Nurses') several new actresses are cast and the shows regular background nurses are ignored.
-Klinger is often seen performing corpseman duty as well as cooking, maintenance, day and night sentry, garbage duty, and eventually clerk duty, despite the fact there are several dozen men walking around in the background doing mostly nothing.
+- M*A*S*H. It's strongly implied in the first season there are more doctors in the camp than just the main cast.
+Every time a show's plot revolves around nurse interaction (specifically in the episode 'The Nurses'), several new actresses are cast and the show's regular background nurses are ignored.
+Klinger is often seen performing corpsman duty as well as cooking, maintenance, day and night sentry, garbage duty, and eventually clerk duty, despite the fact there are several dozen men walking around in the background doing mostly nothing.
 Members of the main cast are occasionally found working the bar at the officers club when they very clearly have more important responsibilities elsewhere.

 - This is also the case on JAG.
 There are many people in the bullpen but they rarely ever interact with speaking characters.
 It gets particularly obvious that every staff meeting only includes lead and recurring characters, and sometimes also the guest star.

-- Holby City zig-zags this trope by giving them some dialogue, and interaction, but they are never credited in the End Credits.
+- Holby City zig-zags this trope by giving them some dialogue and interaction, but they are never credited in the Closing Credits.

 - Averted almost constantly in the Disney Channel Italia show Game On!
 The main characters are the ones with the most clout and skill/experience in Sunomy (or have some connection to these characters, like the ones who run the building cafe), but the extras are still seen working in the background and occasionally even seen talking and working indistinctly with the main characters when the focus isn't on them.
 There are a number of moments where a silent extra's interactions with the main character are a pivotal point of the scene or a joke.
 In fact, many of the extras noticeably reappear multiple times for episode after episode and join the main characters in activities.
 Sometimes it seems like the biggest difference between main characters and extras is that the extras don't have distinct scripted lines.